 RUSH HOUR (1997–2017) is the culmination of my twenty years of study and exploration of the ever-evolving genre of electro-acoustic music (i.e., computer music, acousmatic, fixed media, etc.).
 This compilation represents the work that I am most proud of and that I think audiences will find most enjoyable.
-It is not, however, arranged chronologically; each track compliments the next and leads the listener towards the final climax of the title work.
+It is not arranged chronologically, however, each track compliments the next and leads the listener toward the final climax of the title work.

-For listeners interested in reading a more in-depth description of my work, please visit the “Rush Hour” project page on my website: www.williampricecomposer.com.
+For listeners interested in reading a more in-depth description of my work, please continue scrolling.

 Thank you and enjoy.